Updated: Aug 30, 2021

-Take the opportunity to discuss with others how you can support your school with backing from international research through the IFLA guidelines and colleagues from The FOSIL Group.
-Come and join, teachers, librarians and academics on our discussions forum and help yourself understand what you can do and through this be able to talk to teachers about your true value.
+Take the opportunity to discuss with others how you can support your school with backing from international research through the IFLA guidelines and colleagues from the FOSIL Group.
+Come and join, teachers, librarians and academics on our discussions forum and help yourself by understanding what you can do and through this be able to talk to teachers about your true value.

 If you would like a brief introduction to FOSIL and IFLA I recorded a webinar I ran in March 2020 which can be found here.
 Or take part in my new Moodle course Exploring and understanding the IFLA School Library Guidelines and FOSIL.

 It is important that school librarians and teachers recognise the expertise and value that can be gained from the school library and I believe that starts with giving yourselves the right tools.